-If you think that you've found an error in this book, please let us know about it.
+If you think that you've found an error in this book, please let us know by emailing to firstname.lastname@example.org .
 You will find any confirmed erratum below, so you can check if your concern has already been addressed.On page 52:

 Shouldn't the commits c2b9e and 87ab2 be reversed?

 From Fig 3-8, c2b9e is the commit to which the testing branch points; if I then checkout master (which points to c2b9e's parent commit), make changes and commit them, i should then have a new commit (i.e., 87ab2).